maashaw/workr/README.md

 -  Why don't you use Hashicorp Vault / Docker Secrets / this neat auth solution
   - I wrote this in a couple hours to solve a problem I don't expect to have very often
   - Why not send me a pull request?
+- How do I set up Tailscale on the worker nodes?
+  - This is left as an exercise for the reader.
+  - You can comment out the relevent lines from the script if you don't need it, and save a couple megabytes.

 ### Example Values
 The example values above, including network addresses, credentials, etc are all made up.
 They won't work off the shelf, but they're easy to tailor to your environment.